All About Accountants

 - Establish tables of accounts and assign entries to proper accounts.

-Accountants state the following job skills are important in their day-to-day work.
+When polled, Accountants say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.